 Various vision aids may help people with Alström syndrome to make the maximum use of their remaining vision.
 These include optical aids such as Corning and NOIR glasses, the Fresnel Prising telescope, microscopes, and night vision devices.
 Non-optical aids that may also be useful include the Apollo Laser, Visualtek closed circuit television, the Wide Angle Mobility Light, paper guides, large-print typewriters, and adjustable stands.
 There are also reading machines and talking computers that can enhance the quality of life for individuals whose vision is severely impaired by Alström syndrome.

 Children with Alström syndrome should receive instruction while they retain sight.
-Physicians have recommended that children learn mobility training, adaptive living skills, computing skills such as voice recognition and transcription software, and the use of Braille before sight is lost.
+Physicians have recommended that, in anticipation of total blindness, children learn mobility training, adaptive living skills, computing skills such as voice recognition and transcription software, and the use of Braille before sight is lost.

 Hypertriglyceridemia may be treated with a low-fat diet or lipid lowering medications.

 Cardiac abnormalities may be treated with a variety of drugs including ACE inhibitors, which relax blood vessels, thereby lowering the blood pressure and minimizing the effort needed by the heart to pump blood throughout the body; drugs that reduce abnormal fluid retention by promoting the production and excretion of water and sodium from the body through the urine (diuretics); drugs such as digoxin that increase the efficiency of heart muscle contractions and produce a more regular heartbeat; and, in some cases, drugs that reduce the workload of the heart by blocking certain substances from binding to structures within the heart (beta blockers).Rarely, a heart (cardiac) transplant has been successfully performed on individuals with Alström syndrome.